What is Ivor Goodsite’s Hoarding Competition?

 Ivor Goodsite’s Hoarding Competition enables children of all ages to unleash their artistic skills on site hoardings which become large canvases for their imaginative creations.

-Any organisation registered with the Scheme can enter the competition which runs from January to May and invite their local school, college or community group to help them design and decorate their hoardings and transform them into attractive murals.
+Any organisation registered with the Scheme can enter the competition which runs from January to June and invite their local school, college or community group to help them design and decorate their hoardings and transform them into attractive murals.

 A minimum contribution of 4% plus VAT per competition entry shall be made to the Child Accident Prevention Trust (charity no: 1053549), the UK’s leading charity working to reduce the number of children and young people killed, disabled or seriously injured in accidents.
 CAPT want children to lead active, healthy lives and recognise their need to experiment, play and take risks.
 CAPT help children, parents and professionals to understand the real risks to children’s safety and gain skills in managing those risks.
 For more information, click here.